 What should I study with Chemistry?

 Chemistry links particularly well with Biology, Physics and Mathematics.
-It is also a good subject to study alongside Geography, as both are highly relevant to each other.

 A qualification in Chemistry leads to a wide variety of careers including medicine, dentistry, veterinary medicine, pharmacy and engineering.

 If you are undecided about your career, studying Chemistry can help you keep your options open.

 What can I do with A-Level Chemistry?

 Studying the chemical sciences at university teaches you many skills such as problem solving, communication, creativity and teamwork, together with specialised industrial knowledge: hence, chemical scientists are much sought-after and can pursue careers in many exciting and varied fields of work.

 Our recent students have gone on to study Chemistry, Medicine, Biochemistry, Biomedical Sciences and Geology at top universities, amongst other subjects.
 Chemistry is also an essential requirement for Medicine, Dentistry, Veterinary Science and Pharmacy.

 Can I take A-Level Chemistry in one year?

 Yes, if you have completed a minimum of AS-Level or equivalent studies inside or outside of the UK and can clearly demonstrate high ability in chemistry and academic English.